gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 Let's create a python file for our `SimObject` under:
 [src/bootcamp/hello-sim-object/HelloSimObject.py](../../gem5/src/bootcamp/hello-sim-object/HelloSimObject.py)

-Since gem5 is still comipling, start by opening a new terminal.
+Since gem5 is still compiling, start by opening a new terminal.

 ![width:1140px Where to click to open a new terminal](./01-sim-objects-intro-imgs/terminal.drawio.svg)